Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Introduction

-Weak gravitational lensing offers a complementary probe of the same geometry in the large-distance regime, where the optical curvature and the asymptotic structure of the metric determine the bending of light.
-The use of the Gauss--Bonnet theorem in gravitational lensing, initiated by Gibbons and Werner~\cite{Gibbons:2008rj}, provides a geometrical interpretation of the deflection angle in terms of the optical metric curvature.
-This approach was subsequently extended to finite-distance configurations by Ishihara \textit{et al.}~\cite{Ishihara:2016vdc}, clarifying how the source and receiver positions enter the observable bending angle.
-Related developments have applied Gauss--Bonnet and optical-geometry methods to modified black holes, plasma media, massive-particle deflection, circular orbits, and nonstandard gravitational backgrounds~\cite{Kumar:2020hgm,Crisnejo:2018uyn,Li:2020wvn,Arakida:2017hrm}.
-In the present work, we compute the weak deflection angle of the NED--Hernquist black hole using the recently developed reference-renormalized curvature-primitive Gauss--Bonnet formalism for finite-distance weak gravitational lensing in static spherical spacetimes~\cite{Pantig:2026xjj}.
-This method is particularly suitable for the present asymptotically flat black-hole--halo geometry because it fixes the curvature primitive by a physically meaningful reference background and separates the leading asymptotic mass contribution from genuine short-range corrections.
+Weak gravitational lensing offers a complementary probe in the large-distance regime.
+The application of the Gauss-Bonnet theorem to gravitational lensing~\cite{Gibbons:2008rj}, extended to finite-distance configurations by Ref.~\cite{Ishihara:2016vdc}, provides a geometrical interpretation of the deflection angle in terms of the optical metric curvature.
+In this work we compute the weak deflection angle using the reference-renormalized curvature-primitive Gauss-Bonnet formalism of Ref.~\cite{Pantig:2026xjj}, which isolates the leading asymptotic mass contribution from genuine short-range corrections.

-A further diagnostic is supplied by neutrino--antineutrino annihilation, $\nu\bar\nu\rightarrow e^-e^+$.
-This process converts energy from a neutrino bath into an electron--positron plasma and is relevant in compact-object environments such as collapsing stars, hyperaccreting disks, and gamma-ray-burst central engines~\cite{Salmonson:1999es,Asano:2000ib,Asano:2000dq}.
-Its rate depends on gravitational redshift, null-ray bending, and the proper-volume element.
-It has therefore been used as a probe of modified compact-object geometries and nonstandard gravitational backgrounds~\cite{Lambiase:2020iul,Lambiase2021,Lambiase2022,Pantig:2025eda}.
-In the present spacetime, the same lapse function controlling QNMs and optical observables also controls the annihilation kernel, making neutrino deposition a useful independent test of the NED--halo competition.
+Neutrino-antineutrino annihilation $\nu\bar\nu\to e^-e^+$ provides a further diagnostic.
+It converts energy from a neutrino bath into an electron-positron plasma and is relevant for compact-object environments such as collapsing stars, hyperaccreting disks, and gamma-ray-burst central engines~\cite{Salmonson:1999es,Asano:2000ib,Asano:2000dq}.
+The rate is determined by gravitational redshift, null-ray bending, and the proper-volume element, making it a sensitive probe of the same lapse function that controls QNMs and optical observables~\cite{Lambiase:2020iul,Pantig:2025eda}.
+The neutrino channel therefore provides an independent test of the NED-halo competition.

-In this paper we give a unified analysis of the magnetically charged NED--Hernquist black hole.
-We first review the geometry and identify the physical roles of the parameters $(M,g,\alpha,\beta)$.
-We then compute scalar, electromagnetic, and axial gravitational QNMs using a high-order WKB method with Pad\'e resummation, and compare the resulting spectra with Schwarzschild reference values.
-Next, we analyze the photon sphere, shadow radius, and weak deflection angle, paying special attention to the distinction between fixed bare mass $M$ and fixed asymptotic mass $\mathcal{M}=M+\alpha$.
-Finally, we derive the neutrino-pair annihilation rate and the radial shell profile of the deposited energy.
-Throughout the analysis, our aim is to identify which signatures are controlled by the near-horizon magnetic sector and which are induced by the extended dark-matter halo.